Existing Program Evaluation (EPE) Application Reviews

 • Considered is the research ranking of the institution in general (similar to the Carnegie Classification of Institutions of Higher Education in which universities are classified by research activity as measured by research expenditures, number of research doctorates awarded, number of research-focused faculty).

-• Resources that would be provided by the institution to support the evaluation team while carrying out the proposed project are also considered (e.g., administrative support such as grant support services, office and lab space, personal computers and equipment, software, and /or technological support).
+• Resources that would be provided by the institution to support the evaluation team while carrying out the proposed project are also considered (e.g., administrative support such as grant support services, office and lab space, personal computers and equipment, software, and/or technological support).

-• Proposals that provide evidence of a high-quality research environment and identify specific resources provided by the institution to support the proposed work score higher on this criterion.
+• Proposals that provide evidence of a high-quality research environment and identify specific resources provided by the institution to support proposed work score higher on this criterion.

-• Section 5, question 1
+• Section 5, question 1.

 • Scoring for this criterion is based on the strength of the evidence provided (e.g., record of publications, prior grants) that provides confidence in the ability of the PI / Research Team to do the proposed project.

-• Considered when scoring this criterion are
+• Considered when scoring this criterion are:

 • evidence of expertise concerning the topic area of the proposed project (e.g., the target population, the intended goals of the program),

-• evidence of expertise concerning the research methods that would be used in the proposed project,
+• evidence of expertise concerning the research methods that would be used in the proposed project, and

 • the level to which the intended procedures have been previously pilot tested by the evaluation team with the intended target population.

-• Proposals that provide evidence that at least one member of the team (not necessarily the PI) has experience successfully leading projects of similar or greater scope score higher on this criterion
+• Proposals that provide evidence that at least one member of the team (not necessarily the PI) has experience successfully leading projects of similar or greater scope score higher on this criterion.

 4. Budget criteria